tashisrael/OOP-School-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> We would like to thank Microverse
+> I would like to thank Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>